jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/installation.md

 - `kubectl` version `1.17+`

 Listed below are the two ways to deploy Jenkins Operator.
-For details on how to customize your Jenkins instance, refer to [Getting Started](/kubernetes-operator/docs/getting-started/).

 ## Deploy Jenkins Operator using YAML's